-- Ask students to position themselves at the side of their manikins to watch the demonstration. - Tell students that they will practice each role of the 2-rescuer infant CPR sequence after the demonstration.
-Assign which student will play Rescuer 1 and which student will play Rescuer 2. - After the first practice-while-watching segment, the video will repeat for students to switch and practice the duties of the other role.
+- Ask students to position themselves at the side of their manikins. - Tell students that they will practice each role of the 2-rescuer infant CPR sequence.
+Assign students to play Rescuer 1 and Rescuer 2. - After the first practice-while-watching segment, the video will repeat for students to switch and practice the duties of the other role.
 Each student will complete 3 sets of 15:2.